guilds-plugin/Documentation/README.md

 actionLink: /project/introduction
 features:
 - title: Open Source!
-  details: Guilds will always be open source, which also means it will always be free to use!
+  details: Guilds will always be open source.
 Use as you please!
 - title: User Friendly
   details: Guilds is hardcore user friendly and very simple to install!
 You will have it up in running in less than 5 minutes!
 - title: Actively Developed